github/docs/content/apps/creating-github-apps/setting-up-a-github-app/about-the-user-authorization-callback-url.md

 You can specify up to 10 callback URLs.
 If you specify multiple callback URLs, you can use the `redirect_uri` parameter when you prompt the user to authorize your app, to indicate which callback URL the user should be redirected to.
 If you do not specify `redirect_uri`, the first callback URL will be used.

 The callback URL is different from the setup URL.
 Users are redirected to the setup URL after they install an app.
 Users are redirected to the callback URL when they authorize an app via the web application flow.
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/about-the-setup-url)."

 For more information about generating user access tokens, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-user-access-token-for-a-github-app)".
-For more information about creating a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app)."
+For more information about creating or modifying a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app)" and "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app)."